sim642/profiling-template/readme.md

 You can try it, and your guess will likely be wrong (even if you have years of experience).
 Another option is to add System.currentTimeMillis() calls all over the place, but that takes forever and you still might miss something.

-Luckily JVisualVM has got your back.
+Luckily VisualVM has got your back.
 Start it up.
 Next, start the sample chess application.
-Some new entries should appear in JVisualVM's application explorer.
+Some new entries should appear in VisualVM's application explorer.
 If you started the chess app from IntelliJ, then the right entry is for `com.intellij.rt.execution.application.AppMain`.
-Double click on it to hook JVisualVM into it.
+Double click on it to hook VisualVM into it.

 To measure the time spent in different methods, select the "Sampler" tab.
 Next, choose to sample CPU.
-JVisualVM is now recording the activity of each of the threads in your app.
+VisualVM is now recording the activity of each of the threads in your app.
 Enter a newline in the chess application so it would start calculating its things.

 You can press the "Snapshot" button any time during your application runtime.